semihyonet/shawty-be/README.md

 The application requires the following environment variables:

-- The connection string for the PostgreSQL database.
+- The connection string for the MongoDB database.
 - The connection string for the Redis instance.
-- A secret key for securely signing the data.

 Refer to `.env.example` for a full list of required variables.